-Licensing Licences Once the RES-Electricity facility is constructed and the use permit is obtained, the producer can obtain the licence for generation of the electricity in the RES-Electricity facility.
+Once the RES-Electricity facility is constructed and the use permit is obtained, the producer can obtain the licence for generation of the electricity in the RES-Electricity facility.
 The licence in FBiH is issued by FERK.

 In RS the licence for generation is issued only for RES-Electricity facilities which have installed capacity in excess of 1MW.
 The licence is issued by RERS.

-Duration of Administrative Procedure Within sixty (60) days from the submission of the full documentation for all above-mentioned licences.
-Licence's Validity The licence for generation of RES-Electricity in FBiH and RS is the duration of up to thirty (30) years.
+Within sixty (60) days from the submission of the full documentation for all above-mentioned licences.

+The licence for generation of RES-Electricity in FBiH and RS is issued for a duration of up to thirty (30) years.